iusearchbtw/PyTrade/README.md

 • Data mines live feed from various websites for live Index Pricing and Volatility by parsing HTML and storing using SQL database management system.

-• Won third place in University of Waterloo Finance Association Investopedia Trading Competition out of 112 participants.
+• Won second place in University of Waterloo Finance Association Investopedia Stock Picking Competition out of 112 participants.

 • Demonstrates over 300% more efficiency than normal trader in High Frequency event market.